You may have a long list of expectations for your child! A few may include:

 - Introduce an enjoyable framework with a ‘back and forth’ model.

-- Hot potato, chase, hide and seek, passing/throwing/kicking
+- Examples: Hot potato, chase, hide and seek, passing/throwing/kicking

-- * The child never completely ‘loses’ access to the item as it will come back to them
+- Make sure that the child never completely ‘loses’ access to the item as it will come back to them

 - Create TRUST and JOY around sharing and turn taking